loveencounterflow/presentation-2012-04-16/presentation-2012-04-16.md

         push names, user_name

-    *   **Type-safest, a little faster**: call library methods.
-Since specific Δ methods all check the type of the first argument (so any method in, say, `LIST` can only be called with a first argument that is a list), you practically annotate your code with a remark about value type: *'hey i believe i'm having a list here, so please check that and push a value'*.
+**Type-safest, a little faster: call library methods** ~ Since specific Δ methods all check the
+    type of the first argument (so any method in, say, `LIST` can only be called with a first argument that is a list), you practically annotate your code with a remark about value type: *'hey i believe i'm having a list here, so please check that and push a value'*.
 You get type validation with no extra syntax!

         LIST.push names, user_name

-    *   Less type-safe, yet a little faster: use library implementation methods:
+**Less type-safe, yet a little faster: use library implementation methods** ~ CoffeeNode libraries are typically split into two parts: the main part that contains methods that do
+    all the validation business, and an implementation part that contains only the functionality strictly need to execute the method with correct arguments.
+Should you inadvertantly call an implementation method with bogus arguments, the outcome is undefined and may differ from method to method.

         LIST._.push names, user_name

+**Most problematic, fastest: use JS object methods**
+  ~ CoffeeMatic is just CoffeeScript, and CoffeeScript is just JavaScript, so all the methods that are
-    *   Most problematic, fastest: use native JS object methods.
-In this particular case, the `push` method is without major flaws, although it acts a bit strange in case the pushee should happen to be `undefined`:
+    defined on JavaScript are still accessible in CoffeeMatic modules.
+In this particular case, the `push` method of lists is without major flaws, although it acts a bit strange in case the pushee should happen to be `undefined`:

         names.push user_name

 *   In JavaScript and other modern languages, things like collection manipulation etc. are built into the language, together with an API that